A wide angle of an outdoor ETP at a factory with clarifier, aeration basin and dosing tanks

 For plants under continuous monitoring obligations, every analyzer we install can stream parameter data 24/7.

 Live pH, conductivity, DO, turbidity, and flow rate, with alarm logs you can hand to the regulator on demand.
 Hosted by us, or pushed into your existing systems.
-Safaricom NB- IoT for low-bandwidth sites.
+NB- IoT for low-bandwidth sites.

 See how remote monitoring works →